 A simple yet effective Inventory Management system is the one in which we can integrate Inventory with that of Sales.
 This will give us real-time inventory data, that helps us keep up with the proceedings.
 For example, we start with the whole list of inventories today.
 We set up our spreadsheets so that any sale that we make on any of our products, will subtract the corresponding number of products from the inventory.
 Eventually, we come to know which of the products need replenishment as they approach the minimum threshold.
 Accordingly, we can place a new order to replenish these completed stocks.
 As soon as they arrive in the warehouse/store, we add these up to the inventory.
 And this inventory management process is already self-sustaining.

 Accomplishing this process setup from scratch can take significant effort.
 Especially when the inventory database is large, and the organization is spread across multiple locations.
 In such scenarios, we need to integrate multiple spreadsheets, which can be a challenge to a user that is uninformed.
-Luckily, we don’t have to reinvent the wheel, as there are much easier alternatives like ready-to-use Templates that can easily be customized to our own needs.
-If you are looking for the best tool that will help you personally with the management of your inventory, read through our blog posts where we listed the top Templates for Inventory management in Google Sheets here.
-Or try the Sheetgo Inventory Management Template that allows daily monitoring of the available stock and this in collaboration with other team members, by clicking the button below.
+Luckily, we don’t have to reinvent the wheel, as there are much easier alternatives like ready-to-use templates that can easily be customized to our own needs.
+If you are looking for the best tool that will help you personally with the management of your inventory, read through our blog post where we listed the Top 5 free Google Sheets inventory templates in Google Sheets.

 Good luck finding just the right fit to manage your Inventory!